Who we are

-Estranged student’s bursary - If you are under the age of 25 and have been classified as an independent student on the grounds of estrangement by Student Finance England, you may be eligible to apply for this university bursary.
-Get in touch with our Student Funding Team [email protected].
+If you're under the age of 25 and have been classified as an independent student on the grounds of estrangement by Student Finance England, you may be eligible to apply for this University bursary.

-Year-round accommodation is offered in University halls of residence, including the summer vacation, with a deposit waiver for students starting at University.
-For further details please contact Debbie Rumball and look at the Student Accommodation webpages or email [email protected].
+Year-round accommodation is offered in University halls of residence, including over the summer vacation, with a deposit waiver for students who have been assessed by SFE as estranged.

 For more details, including contact details, visit our Student accommodation pages.

 We have a partnership with the Unite Foundation, which offers a number of full accommodation scholarships for care leavers and estranged students.
 The deadline for applying for scholarships for the academic year 19-20 is 29 May 2019.

 For more details, get in touch with Anne McGrath, one of our Student Advisers – contact details are provided below.

 You can also find out more about the scholarship on the Unite Foundation website.